 What happens in this course?

 This Computer Science GCSE is a fun and interesting way to develop these skills, which can also be transferred to other subjects and even applied in day-to-day life.
-The GCSE is broken up in to 3 parts:

 Staff Names and Roles